Scientific-Research-Survey-Automator/docs-sysreview/docs/source/info/architecture.rst

    :align: right

 * The frontend interface serves as the user-facing component of SysReview, providing researchers with intuitive tools and interfaces to interact with the system.
-* Built using modern web technologies such as HTML, CSS, and React(e.g., JavaScript frameworks ), the frontend interface offers a responsive and user-friendly experience across different devices and platforms.
+* It is built using modern web technologies such as HTML, CSS, and React.
+* It offers a responsive and user-friendly experience across different devices and platforms.
+* It also provides users with functionalities to create and manage their projects, queries and search results and also curate results based on their preferred categories
+* End-users have the support of leveraging query builder tool which helps them in creating & visualizing complex queries.

 Backend Services
 -------------------
 .. figure:: /images/information/architecture_backend.png
    :alt: backend architecture
-   :figwidth: 30%
+   :width: 150
-   :height: 300px
+   :height: 140
-   :scale: 75 %
    :align: left

 * The backend services of SysReview encompass the core logic and functionality of the system, handling tasks such as user/account session management, configuring projects, query processing, data retrieval, categorising results, and curation tracking.